 With an employee growth of 67% in the last 2 years and a compound annual growth rate (CAGR) of 212%, this Polish software house is on a roll.

+Tooploox, the Polish software house witnesses of a spectacular growth

+Tooploox is the place where innovation happens.

+Version 3 - With an employee growth of 67% in the last 2 years and a compound annual growth rate (CAGR) of 212%, this Polish software house is on a roll.

-We're the witnesses of a spectacular growth for Tooploox.
+Tooploox, the Polish software house witnesses of a spectacular growth

 Tooploox is the place where innovation happens.